Survival-SDK/vgazer/README.md

 cases when not used target platform parameters such as **tarch**, **tos** and **tabi**

-**tool** - tool for installing on host platform.
-Currently supported:

-TODO complete list

-**lib** - library for host or target platform that must be installed in system paths on host platform.
-Currently supported:
+**software** - library for host or target platform that must be installed in system paths on host platform.

-TODO complete list

 ### Building Docker images
 Build docker image of environment with given architecture, OS and version of